LinShi11/csci-476-594-spring2021-private/lab01/README.md

 OLDPWD=/home/seed/Desktop/lab01
 _=./myprintenv
 ```
 After running the myprintenv program, I could see that it is almost identical to printenv command.
 The only differences are in the program we ran and the path since I create a different file (_ and PWD).
-I have only shown some of the environment variable, for all the information, please look at [myenv1.txt](task2/myenv1.txt)
+I have only shown some of the environment variable, for all the output, please look at [myenv1.txt](task2/myenv1.txt)

 #### Task 2.2:
 In this task, I commented out the printenv() in the child process and uncommented the printenv() in the parent process.
 Then I recompile and ran the program.